-Course Number Course Title Credit Hours Prerequisites REA Reading requirement (A m grade in each of the voc sections as measured by or ful completion of REA 112 REA 112 level or higher w ment in all required course abulary and college assessment or higher.)
-Proviil enhance st omprehension ent or success- oficiency at the
+Course Number Course Title Credit Hours Prerequisites REA Reading requirement (A magnade in each of the vocal tions as measured by coll oulary and comp orehension sec- completion of REA 112 or 112 level or higher will en all required courses. higher.)
+Proficie ency at the REA